arokettu/php-uuid/docs/parser.rst

 fromBase32()
 ============

-Parses Crockford's Base32 as defined in the `ULID spec`_ into ULID.
+Parses Crockford's Base32 as defined in the `ULID spec`_.
 The input is case insensitive.

 ::